pingooio/pingoo/docs/geoip.md

 # GeoIP

-pingoo natively supports resolving GeoIP information using `.mmdb` files.
-A default `geoip.mmdb` database is provided in pingoo's Docker image.
+Pingoo natively supports resolving GeoIP information using `.mmdb` files.
+A default `geoip.mmdb` database is provided in Pingoo's Docker image.

-When geoip is enabled, pingoo will add the `X-Pingoo-Country` and `X-Pingoo-Asn` HTTP headers to upstream requests.
-Visit the [HTTP headers](/docs/http-headers) page to learn more about the HTTP headers added by pingoo.
+When geoip is enabled, Pingoo will add the `Pingoo-Client-Country` and `Pingoo-Client-Asn` HTTP headers to upstream requests.
+Visit the [HTTP headers](/docs/http-headers) page to learn more about the HTTP headers added by Pingoo.

 ## GeoIP Databases

+Pingoo tries to load GeoIP databases from the following paths:
+- `/etc/pingoo/geoip.mmdb(.zst)`
+- `/etc/pingoo_data/geoip.mmdb(.zst)`

+If no GeoIP database is found, then GeoIP is disabled and a warning message is displayed.

 GeoIP database records must have at least two fields:
 - `country` a 2-letters `String`